0 comments

 - Oral hygiene instructions - Advise the patient to avoid brushing the surgical site directly.
 Provide guidance on using a saline rinse or a prescribed antiseptic mouthwash to maintain cleanliness without disrupting the healing tissue.

-- Progress evaluation – Assess healing progress, tissue response, and whether additional interventions (such as soft tissue grafting or re-contouring) are necessary.
-Discuss the patient’s aesthetic and functional expectations and next steps.
+- Progress evaluation - Assess healing progress, tissue response, and whether additional interventions are necessary.

 Patient Instructions